 What Does Stress Eating Look Like?

-- Do you ever realize that you’ve demolished an entire bag of snacks?
+- Have you ever realized you’ve demolished an entire bag of snacks?
 Or the whole batch of cookies?

 - Do you eat while you watch television?

-- Do you remember actually being hungry before you eat?
+- Are you actually hungry before you eat?

 - Do you find that you eat more when you are angry?
 Or frustrated?
 How about when you’re sad?

-- Do you eat and eat and eat…and still end up “hungry”?
+- Sometimes do you eat and eat and eat…and still end up “hungry”?
 Almost like food isn’t satisfying?

 I stress eat.